jtrzaska0/Multi-Target-EBS-Tracking/readme.md

 5. `sudo make install`

 ## conan
+This program relies on the Conan package manager to install the Eigen and Nlohmann JSON libraries.
+Installing Conan is not required if you have these libraries already and CMake can find them.
 1. [Install Conan](https://docs.conan.io/2/installation.html)
 2. Generate a Conan profile by running `conan profile detect --force`
 3. The generated profile (located in `~/.conan2/profiles`) should resemble